-Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
-Domestic abuse is not limited to physical acts of violence or threatening behaviour, and can include emotional, psychological, controlling or coercive behaviour, sexual and/or economic abuse.
-Our school recognises that exposure to domestic abuse can have a serious, long-term emotional and psychological impact on children.
-We work with other key partners and will share relevant information where there are concerns that domestic abuse may be an issue for a child or family or be placing a child at risk of harm.
+Our school recognises that exposure to domestic abuse (either by witnessing or experiencing it) can have a serious, long-term emotional and psychological impact on children.
+We work with other key partners and we receive/share relevant information where there are concerns that domestic abuse may be an issue for a child or family or be placing a child at risk of harm.